DARPA-CRITICALMAAS/schemas/ta1/README.md

 #### MapFeatureExtractions

 This set of models describes geographic features extracted from the map and their legend descriptions.
+The structure of this schema unit is set up to closely mimic the structure of a typical attribute table for a vector geologic map.

 *Notes:* The line types, age intervals, lithologies, and unit names should ideally be checked against a controlled vocabulary (which can be provided by Macrostrat's API or pre-defined).
 See [example line types](example-data/example-line-types.txt)